absinthe-graphql/absinthe-phoenix-js/README.md

 <script src="//unpkg.com/absinthe-phoenix"></script>
 <script>
   var client = new AbsinthePhoenix.default("ws://your.host/socket");
-  // Use client as above
+  // Use client similar to ES6 example
 </script>
 ```

+Note you may want to use a specific version of `absinthe-phoenix` from unpkg,
+eg, `//unpkg.com/absinthe-phoenix@0.1.0`.

 ## Contributing